Graph cuts always find a global optimum for Potts models (with a catch): Related work

 \subsection{Primal-dual graph cut algorithms}

 \citet{komodakis2007fast} showed how to interpret $\alpha$-expansion as a primal-dual algorithm for solving the energy minimization problem.
 This view enables the algorithm to compute certificates of (sub)optimality at essentially no extra cost, so bounds on the gap between the objective of the labeling returned by expansion and the optimal objective can be efficiently obtained in practice.
-Not surprisingly (given the discussion in Section \ref{sec:intro}), these bounds tend to be very close to 1 on real-world instances.
-Unlike our results, these bounds are initialization-dependent, and they only bound the objective value.
-Our structural result can be taken as an \emph{explanation} for (i) why these objective bounds tend to be close to 1 regardless of the initialization and (ii) why the returned labelings have small Hamming distance to the optimal labeling: all local minima w.r.t. expansion moves are global minima in a small perturbation of the input.
+Unlike our results, these bounds are initialization-dependent, and they only bound the objective value (they do \textit{not} bound the difference from the global minimum itself).
+Our structural result can be taken as an \emph{explanation} for (i) why these objective bounds tend to be close to 1 regardless of the initialization and (ii) why the returned labelings have small Hamming distance to the optimal labeling: all local minima w.r.t. expansion moves are global minima for some instance within a small perturbation of the input.
 On practical instances, solutions to small perturbations tend to have near-optimal objective in the original instance and are close in Hamming distance to the original solution.